sony/meta-flutter/README.md

 ### Setup Yocto

-In this README, we explain how to build for Arm64 using `core-image-weston` which is one of Yocto Images, and `kirkstone` which is one of LTS Yocto versions.
-See also: https://docs.yoctoproject.org/

 There are two ways to build using Yocto.
-One is a build using bitbake and the other is a build using Yocto SDK.
+One is [builds using bitbake](https://github.com/HidenoriMatsubayashi/meta-flutter/tree/readme#build-using-bitbake) and the other is [builds using Yocto SDK](https://github.com/HidenoriMatsubayashi/meta-flutter/tree/readme#build-using-yocto-sdk).

 Downloading `Poky`, `meta-clang`, and `meta-flutter`: